 After signing up to Energia Ireland, you'll be able to access your online account.
-Energia has separate login accounts for business and residential customers, and online facilities include being able to view bills, payments, submit meter readings and estimate your next bill.
+Energia Ireland has separate login accounts for business and residential customers, and online facilities include being able to view bills, payments, submit meter readings and estimate your next bill.

 The ability to estimate your next bill is a really useful option, allowing you to keep track of your spending and make sure you stay within your budget.

-In addition, their paperless billing option (bimonthly) is different to other companies in that once you’ve signed up with them online unless you specifically request a paper bill, they’ll never send you a paper version.
+In addition, their paperless billing option is different to other companies in that once you’ve signed up with them online, unless you specifically request a paper bill, they’ll never send you a paper version.
 This is very much in keeping with their green ethos.

 Energia Ireland also says that by registering online, you may be entitled to an online billing discount, and after contacting their sales team we can confirm that you’ll be given a 4% discount off the standard unit price.

-For a more in-depth look at Energia online login, how to register and troubleshooting, check out our Energia login guide.
+For a more in-depth look at the online login, how to register and troubleshooting, check out our Energia login guide.